the Northern Utah WebSDR

 This WebSDR server is located near Corinne, Utah, at a site

 previously used for HF propagation research.
-It is about 60
+As a crow flies,

 north of Salt Lake City and 14 miles (23km)

-the first transcontinental railroad was completed, linking the eastern
+the transcontinental railroad was completed, linking the eastern

-and western United States by rail for the first time.
+and western United States by rail for the first time: This

 receive antenna at this site is a TCI Model 530 omnidirectional Log